microsoft/testfx-docs/docs/contribute.md

  ## Delta with MSTest V1

  Listed are the difference in behaviour of MSTest V2 w.r.t MSTest V1 :
- 1. Test methods from base classes defined in another assembly are dscovered by default.
-One can turn it off by passing in the following runsettings:
+ 1. Test methods from base classes defined in another assembly are discovered by default.
+This default behaviour can be changed by passing in the following runsettings:
  ```
  <RunSettings>
   <MSTest>